JosonKing/geek-mini/README.md

 # geek-mini
-geek mini of the Node.js version.
+A Node.js version of mini geek.